algolia/algoliasearch-laravel/README.md

 #### Per-environment Indexes

-You can suffix the index name with the current Rails environment using the following option:
+You can suffix the index name with the current App environment using the following option:

 ```php
 use Illuminate\Database\Eloquent\Model;